shalldie/vscode-background/docs/welcome.md

 ## Migration from v1

 > The configuration of v1 is outdated and needs to be migrated.
 Currently maintaining a certain level of compatibility.
+>
+> You can download the default images of v1 version [from here](https://github.com/shalldie/vscode-background/issues/106#issuecomment-392311967).

 v1: